31i73/atom-dbg/README.md

 >>> `showWarning(warning:String)` - Display the specified warning
 >>> `showError(error:String)` - Display the specified error

-`getVariableChildren(name):Promise<Variable[]>` - *Optional*.
+`getVariableChildren(fullName):Promise<Variable[]>` - *Optional*.
 If any variables are marked as `expandable` this function may be called to retrieve them
-It will be passed the full dot-seperated path of the variable
 It should return a promise that fulfills an array of child variables, also with the following properties:
 > `name` - The name of the variable
+> `fullName` - *Optional*.
+The full pathed name of the variable, for use on successive `getVariableChildren` queries.
+If omitted, the parents fullName followed by a dot followed by this name will be used
 > `type` - *Optional*.
 The type of the variable (as a String)
 > `value` - *Optional*.
 The value of the variable (as a String)
 > `expandable` - *Optional*.
 If `true` this variable may contain child properties.
 If expanded by the user `getVariableChildren()` will again be called to retrieve them